rppicomidi/usb_midi_host/README.md

 example code have only been tested on a RP2040 in a Raspberry Pi Pico board.

+By default, this driver supports up to 4 USB MIDI devices connected through a USB hub, or a single device that may or may not be connected through a hub.
 # ACKNOWLEDGEMENTS
 The application driver code is based on code that rppicomidi submitted to TinyUSB as pull request #1219.
 The pull request was never merged and